Welcome to Global Voices!

 Authors must keep their personal opinions out of stories.
 We call this editorializing.
 All statements and perspectives should be accompanied by evidence that supports the claim.

 We don't normally write first-person narratives; our authors rarely use ‘I’, ‘me’, ‘us’ or ‘we’ and all stories, with a few concrete exceptions, are written in the third person.

-Any time the information in your story comes from a source, and not you, it should be attributed, regardless if that information is a direct quote or not.
+At GV, we rely on trusted citizen media, local or independent sources to back up our facts.
+Any time the information in your story comes from a source, and not you, it should be attributed, regardless of whether that information is a direct quote or not.
+While it is good to find a source in English, when not available, consider other languages relevant to the story.
 A good rule of thumb is to attribute once per paragraph.
 This may seem repetitive, but it’s important for our authors to be clear about where their information is coming from.

-We are mostly a second-hand reporting site — we curate from sources that live on the Internet – but sometimes we do engage in first-hand reporting.
+We are mostly a second-hand reporting site — we curate from sources that live on the internet — but sometimes we do engage in first-hand reporting.
 And whenever we do, we try to overemphasize that this is a case of first-hand reporting through clear attribution.

 The standard GV story contains the following elements: headline, lead, context, citizen or social media commentary, photo and/or video, closing and excerpt.